Communicating finite-state machine

-In computer science, a communicating finite-state machine is a finite state machine labeled with "receive" and "send" operations over some alphabet of channels.
+In computer science, a communicating finite-state machine is a finite-state machine labeled with "receive" and "send" operations over some alphabet of channels.
 They were introduced by Brand and Zafiropulo, and can be used as a model of concurrent processes like Petri nets.
-Communicating finite state machines are used frequently for modeling a communication protocol since they make it possible to detect major protocol design errors, including boundedness, deadlocks, and unspecified receptions.
+Communicating finite-state machines are used frequently for modeling a communication protocol since they make it possible to detect major protocol design errors, including boundedness, deadlocks, and unspecified receptions.

-The advantage of communicating finite state machines is that they make it possible to decide many properties in communication protocols, beyond the level of just detecting such properties.
+The advantage of communicating finite-state machines is that they make it possible to decide many properties in communication protocols, beyond the level of just detecting such properties.
 This advantage rules out the need for human assistance or restriction in generality.

-Communicating finite state machines can be more powerful than finite state machines in situations where the propagation delay is not negligible (so that several messages can be in transit at one time) and in situations where it is natural to describe the protocol parties and the communication medium as separate entities.
+Communicating finite-state machines can be more powerful than finite-state machines in situations where the propagation delay is not negligible (so that several messages can be in transit at one time) and in situations where it is natural to describe the protocol parties and the communication medium as separate entities.

-Communicating Hierarchical State Machine
+Communicating hierarchical state machine

-Hierarchical state machines are finite state machines whose states themselves can be other machines.
-Since a communicating finite state machine is characterized by concurrency, the most notable trait in a communicating hierarchical state machine is the coexistence of hierarchy and concurrency.
+Hierarchical state machines are finite-state machines whose states themselves can be other machines.
+Since a communicating finite-state machine is characterized by concurrency, the most notable trait in a communicating hierarchical state machine is the coexistence of hierarchy and concurrency.
 This has been considered highly suitable as it signifies stronger interaction inside the machine.

 However, it was proved that the coexistence of hierarchy and concurrency intrinsically costs language inclusion, language equivalence, and all of universality.